Sun-Lab-NBB/ataraxis-micro-controller/README.md

 available from ‘communication_assets’.
 For prototype codes to work as expected, the microcontroller and the PC need to share the same `prototype_code` to object mapping.

----Show how to use SendData and SendState here.
-That code specifically works with these 4 structures.

----Mention prototype codes and how they are used to limit what kind of data can be sent to a fixed number of objects.

 #### Incoming Message Structures
 When receiving incoming messages, there are two key functions to keep in mind: